jumin94/JoC_asymmetric_sst_patterns/README.md

-# Scripts and results for "Plausible drying and wetting scenarios for Southeastern South America" published in Journla of Climate
+# "Plausible drying and wetting scenarios for Southeastern South America" published in Journla of Climate
+Scripts and results